 There are generally three ways to back up a Bitcoin wallet, each supported by different software.

-If you lose the backup and can't access your wallet for some reasons, your bitcoins are permanently gone!
+Please ensure that you are familiar with your wallet before loading it with bitcoins.
+If you lose the backup and cannot access your wallet for any reason, your bitcoins will be permanently lost!

 Trezor Model T